 The resulting histograms for each set of data are plot in Fig. 6.
-According to these histograms, we further confirm the behavior that we have identified, i.e., there is a δ threshold that separates two very different types of arrivals.
-On one side, we have that when vehicles are relatively separated (τ_I) the empirical distribution seems to match the probability distribution function (PDF) of an exponential random variable, which we plot in a continuous line in Fig. 6(b).
-This way, we have that when vehicles are not traveling in bursts the arrival process could match a Poisson process.
-On the other side, however, we observe that when the time distances are relatively short (τ_B) the empirical distribution does not resemble that of an exponential random variable, but instead it is similar to the PDF of a normal variable, which we plot in a continuous line in Fig. 6(a).
-Note that, because of the way we have performed the division into τ_I and τ_B , both random variables are truncated (more specifically, the normal variable is truncated between 0 and 2.5 s, while the exponential variable is shifted 2.5 s).
+According to these histograms, we further confirm the behavior that we have identified, i.e., there is a $\delta$ threshold that separates two very different types of arrivals.
+On one hand, we see when vehicles are relatively separated $(\tau_I)$ the empirical distribution seems to match the probability distribution function (PDF) of an exponential random variable, which we plot in a continuous line in Fig. 6(b).
+This way, when vehicles are not traveling in bursts the arrival process could match a Poisson process.
+On the other side, however, we observe that when the time distances are relatively short $(\tau_B)$ the empirical distribution does not resemble that of an exponential random variable, but instead it is similar to the PDF of a Gaussian distributed random variable, which we plot in a continuous line in Fig. 6(a).
+Note that, because of the way we have performed the division into $\tau_I$ and $\tau_B$ , both random variables are truncated (more specifically, the normal variable is truncated between 0 and 2.5 s, while the exponential variable is shifted 2.5 s).